Websoft9Archive/ansible-ghost/docs/stack-components.md

 Docker root directory: */var/lib/docker*
 Docker image directory: */var/lib/docker/image*
 Docker daemon.json file: It is not created by default.
-If need it, create it in the directory * / etc / docker *
+If need it, create it in the directory */etc/docker*

 ## Ports

 Open or close ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from Internet.
 You can run the cmd `netstat -tunlp` to check all related ports.
 The following are the ports you may use.

 | Name | Number | Use |  Necessity |